BlockchainCommons/XID-Quickstart/concepts/elision-cryptography.md

 ### 3. Known-Content Verification

-For cases where you need to verify what was elided (with shared salt):

 ```sh
 ELIDED_HASH=$(envelope extract elided-digest "$ELIDED_ENVELOPE")
 EXPECTED_HASH=$(envelope digest string "expected-content" --salt "$SHARED_SALT")
 if [ "$ELIDED_HASH" = "$EXPECTED_HASH" ]; then echo "Verified content was elided"; fi
 ```

+This confirms:
+- What was elided (with shared salt)

 ## Cryptographic Security Guarantees

 Elision in Gordian Envelopes provides these specific security guarantees:

 1. **Structural Integrity**: The cryptographic structure remains intact and verifiable
-2. **Tamper Evidence**: Any modification to non-elided parts invalidates signatures
+2. **Tamper Evidence**: Any modification to elements in the Envelope invalidates signatures
 3. **Non-Reversibility**: Elided content cannot be recovered from its hash
 4. **Salt-Based Privacy**: With salting, identical content produces different hashes
 5. **Mathematical Soundness**: Based on cryptographically secure hash functions